Vince Carter: Personal life

 Carter married Ellen Rucker, a chiropractor, in July 2004; the couple divorced in 2006.
 They have one daughter together.
 Carter is now married to Sondi Carter, an NASM trainer.
 They have a son and a daughter.

 Carter has donated to his high school, Mainland High School, and he established charitable foundation, The Embassy of Hope, upon being drafted into the NBA in 1998.
 On February 3, 2007, a statue of Carter was unveiled at Mainland.

 Carter visited with the Duquesne University men's basketball team in Pittsburgh as a show of support after five of its players were shot in September 2006.

-Carter is also the second cousin once removed of basketball player Tracy McGrady, whose grandmother was the sister of Carter's step-great-grandfather.
+Carter is also the second cousin of NBA player Tracy McGrady, whose grandmother was the sister of Carter's step-great-grandfather.
 They were teammates with the Raptors in 1998–2000.
 Both players were unaware of the relation until a family reunion in 1997.